Lochac A&S competition judging scheme

-Lochac’s A&S competitions use a judging scheme which awards points across a set of categories.
+Lochac’s A&S competitions use a judging scheme which awards points across a set of categories, or judging criteria.
 This scheme allows different types of entries to be fairly compared across the Kingdom.

-This page explains the categories and how points are allocated within those categories.
+This page explains the categories and how points are allocated within them.
 The schema to do this is called a “rubric”, and the Lochac A&S competition judging rubric provides guidance on how many points to allocate in each category.

 There are five categories, and each entry will get a score between 1-10 for each category.
 The categories are: